ASPigman/vba_challenge/README.md

 README template courtesy of [DomPizzie on GitHub ](https://gist.github.com/DomPizzie/7a5ff55ffa9081f2de27c315f5018afc#project-title)

-Some pieces of code were used and/or modified from code courtesy of [Shrawantee on GitHub](https://github.com/shrawantee/VBA-Scripting---Stock-Market-Analysis/blob/master/HW2_Hard_DS.vbs)
+Lines 134 - 148 were modified from code courtesy of [Shrawantee on GitHub](https://github.com/shrawantee/VBA-Scripting---Stock-Market-Analysis/blob/master/HW2_Hard_DS.vbs)

-Collaborated with classmates Cory (Chapman) Houston and Barb Rupps on some pieces of code.
+Collaborated with classmates Cory (Chapman) Houston and Barb Rupps to determine how to pull open and close price for each unique ticker values.